-In May 2021, the Board of Directors of our company and Mr. Ault, our Founder and Chairman Emeritus, agreed to certain arrangements with regard to our Board composition and other matters.
-Contemporaneously with the consummation of the initial public offering, and in consideration for (i) the conversion of 750 shares of our series A convertible preferred stock beneficially owned by Mr. Ault through ALSI into 15,000,000 shares of our common stock, (ii) the extension of the maturity date of the note in the original principal amount of \$15,000,000 issued to us by ALSF to December 31, 2023, and (iii) the resignation of Mr. Ault as a director and executive officer of our company, the Board agreed that William B. Horne be named our Chairman of the Board and remain in that position for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of our common stock (for which Mr. Horne will be paid \$50,000 per year for his services), and Mr. Nisser remains a member of our Board of Directors for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of our common stock (for no additional remuneration).
-Additionally, Mr. Ault will hold the position of Founder and Chairman Emeritus and, as such, have the right to nominate an observer to our Board of Directors for a period of five years after the closing date of the initial public offering.
+In May 2021, the Board and Mr. Ault, agreed to certain arrangements with regard to our Board composition and other matters.
+Contemporaneously with the consummation of the initial public offering, and in consideration for (i) the conversion of 750 shares of our series A convertible preferred stock beneficially owned by Mr. Ault through ALSI into 100,000 shares of common stock, (ii) the extension of the maturity date of the ALSF Note to December 31, 2023, and (iii) the resignation of Mr. Ault as a director and executive officer of our company, the Board agreed that William B. Horne be named our Chairman of the Board and remain in that position for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of common stock (for which Mr. Horne will be paid \$50,000 per year for his services), and Mr. Nisser remains a member of our Board for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of the outstanding shares of common stock (for no additional remuneration).
+Additionally, Mr. Ault will hold the position of Founder and Chairman Emeritus and, as such, have the right to nominate an observer to our Board for a period of five years after the closing date of the initial public offering.
 Immediately following the closing of the initial public offering in June 2021, we entered into a five-year consulting agreement with Mr. Ault under which he will provide strategic advisory and consulting services to us in consideration for annual fees of \$50,000.
+Upon Mr. Ault's reappointment to the Board in January 2024, the consulting agreement was terminated.

-In November 2022, we entered into a marketing and brand development agreement with AULT, effective August 1, 2022, whereby AULT will provide various marketing services over twelve months valued at \$1.4 million.
-We had the right to pay the fee in cash or shares of its common stock with a value of \$1.50 per share.
-On November 11, 2022, we elected to pay the fee with 933,334 shares of our common stock.
+In November 2022, we entered into a marketing and brand development agreement with AULT, effective August 1, 2022, whereby AULT provided various marketing services over twelve months valued at \$1.4 million.
+We had the right to pay the fee in cash or shares of common stock with a value of \$225.00 per share.
+On November 11, 2022, we elected to pay the fee with 6,222 shares of common stock.